The Twilight Zone (2002 TV series): Series history

+Theme song

+An original opening was used for the first half of the season which included images of Rod Serling and a creepier musical arrangement.
+This was changed to the more iconic opening with a rock-theme score provided by Jonathan Davis (singer of the band Korn).
+This version of the opening has the Serling images removed and would be the main one used in all episodes in future reruns and on the DVD boxset release.

+Cancellation

 The series did not enjoy the same level of critical or ratings success as the original series or the 1980s revival, and only lasted one season.

 Episodes

 Home media

-The complete series was released on DVD by New Line in a six disc box set on September 7, 2004.
+The complete series was released on DVD by New Line Home Entertainment in a six disc box set on September 7, 2004.
 The episodes are presented in their production order, not their broadcast order.